-“Meet them where they are” is a phrase that is growing in popularity in 2021.
+“Meet them where they are” is a phrase that is growing in popularity.
 But what does it mean?
 And what kinds of implications does it have on our relationships with others?

 “I thought I was gonna get a lot of finger wags and like, ‘oh my god, that guy is gross.’
 I’m grateful that you met me where I was instead of trying to take me.”